 (b) A Canadian Guarantor:

+(i) Must be a Credit Affiliate of the Participant.

-(i) Must satisfy all provisions of this Attachment Q applicable to domestic Guarantors.
+(ii) Must satisfy all provisions of this Attachment Q applicable to domestic Guarantors.

-(ii) Must be an Affiliate of the Participant.

 (iii) Must maintain an agent for acceptance of service of process in the United States; such agent shall be situated in the Commonwealth of Pennsylvania, absent legal constraint.

-(iv) Must be rated by at least one Rating Agency acceptable to PJMSettlement; the credit strength of a Canadian Guarantor may not be determined based on an evaluation of its financials without an actual credit rating as well.
+(iv) Must be rated by at least one Rating Agency acceptable to PJM; the credit strength of a Canadian Guarantor may not be determined based on an evaluation of its audited financial statements without an actual credit rating as well.

-(v) Must provide financials in Generally Acceptable Accounting Principles (GAAP) format or other format acceptable to PJMSettlement with clear representation of net worth, intangible assets, and any other information PJMSettlement may require in order to determine the entity's Unsecured Credit Allowance.
+(v) Must provide audited financial statements, in US GAAP format or any other format acceptable to PJM with clear representation of net worth, intangible assets, and any other information PJM may require in order to determine the entity's Unsecured Credit Allowance.

 (vi) Must satisfy all other applicable provisions of the PJM Tariff and/or Operating Agreement, including this Attachment Q.

-D. Unsecured Credit Allowance Calculation

-PJMSettlement’s Unsecured Credit Allowance evaluation process will include calculating a Credit Score for each Participant.
-The Credit Score will be utilized to determine a Participant’s Unsecured Credit Allowance.

-Where two or more entities, including Participants, are considered Affiliates, Unsecured Credit Allowances will be established for each individual Participant, subject to an aggregate maximum amount for all Affiliates as provided for in section II.D.3 of this Attachment Q.

-In its credit evaluation of cooperatives and municipalities, PJMSettlement may request additional information as part of the overall financial review process and may also consider qualitative factors in determining financial strength and creditworthiness.

-1. Credit Score

-For Participants with credit ratings, a Credit Score will be assigned based on their senior unsecured credit rating and credit watch status as shown in the table below.
-If an explicit senior unsecured rating is not available, PJMSettlement may impute an equivalent rating from other ratings that are available.
-For Participants without a credit rating, but who wish to be considered for an Unsecured Credit Allowance, a Credit Score will be generated from PJMSettlement’s review and analysis of various factors that are predictors of financial strength and creditworthiness.
-PJMSettlement will consistently apply the measures it uses in determining Credit Scores.
-The credit scoring methodology details are included in a supplementary document available on OASIS.

-Rated Entities Credit Scores